jianrong7/portfolio/portfolio-frontend/README.md

 - fix arrows animation
 - create transition animation to another page for all pages
 - styling for pages
-- create progress bar for the 4 pages

 - create blog
 - create blog system for MDX